 If the note has been lost, destroyed, or is otherwise unavailable, the foreclosing party will frequently use a “lost note affidavit” to try to avoid the problem of not having the original note.
 This is a sworn legal statement in which the bank states the note is lost (or destroyed, or something similar), but that it is the true and rightful owner of the note and thus has the right to foreclose.

 In many cases, the court will find this sufficient and allow the foreclosure to proceed.
-Unfortunately, it can sometimes be an uphill battle for homeowners to use a produce the note defense.
-However, not all courts are willing to accept a bank’s excuses.
-Whether a lost note affidavit will suffice in allowing the lender to proceed with a foreclosure in your case depends on your situation, your jurisdiction, and the court.
+Unfortunately, it is often an uphill battle for homeowners to use a produce the note defense.
+Whether a lost note affidavit will suffice in allowing the foreclosing party to proceed with a foreclosure in your case depends on your situation, your jurisdiction, and the court.

 Florida State Law Forces Banks to Produce the Note

-Recently, Florida passed a law that requires banks to produce the note at the time of the foreclosure.
+Florida has a law that requires banks to produce the note at the time of the foreclosure.

 Starting July 1, 2013, a plaintiff (the bank) in Florida must prove its right to foreclose by filing additional items along with the complaint, including: